 Intrigue, excitement, adventure

 - Willy’s Jeep.
 Monty’s Command vehicle

 - Transmit your own message in morse code

 - Experience life in an Afghanistan Compound

-- Dine in the NAFFI Cafe alongside today’s soldiers
+- Dine in the NAFFI Cafe alongside soldiers

-- The vital role and importance of the Royal Signals past, present, future
+- The importance of communications – past, present and future

 - What it takes to operate in war and in peace